 So far, it is the only pool cover we have reviewed that gives 5 feet of overlap on all sides so that it is easy to set up and install.
 The 5 feet makes sure that it is stable and the pulling on the sides to keep it tight won't degrade the pool cover.

-The company claims that the cover can sit comfortably on top of the water.
-However, I always like to use the air pillows to make sure it doesn't sag too much into the water to keep increase the life of the cover.
+The company claims that the cover can sit comfortably on top of the pool water.
+However, I always like to use the air pillows to make sure it doesn't sag too much into the pool water to keep increase the life of the cover.
 The air pillows don't come with the cover but at least Pool Mate put little slots in the cover for them.

 With proper winterization chemicals and its anti algae material your pool will be sparking clean when you open it up.
 Although the anti algae material doesn't prevent algae from growing our 2 neighbors who use this have never had any issue with algae.
 Officially, they state it "slows down algae growth" instead of preventing it, but either way it is doing a good job.